Gay-led Los Angeles parish breaks with Presbyterian Church

 A website for the Presbyterian Lay Committee, a conservative advocacy group, lists 35 parishes that had started the process of separating from the denomination between July and March.

-Reporting and writing by Ronnie Cohen; Editing by Steve Gorman, Todd Eastham and Lisa Shumaker
+Reporting and writing by Ronnie Cohen; editing by Steve Gorman and Todd Eastham